eclipse-ee4j/cargotracker/README.md

   type: `mvn clean package cargo:run`
 * Go to http://localhost:8080/cargo-tracker

-To set up in the Eclipse IDE, follow these steps:
+To set up in the VS Code IDE, follow these steps:

-* Set up Java SE 8, Java SE 11, or Java SE 17, [the Eclipse IDE for Enterprise Java Developers](https://www.eclipse.org/downloads/packages/) and [Payara 5](https://www.payara.fish/downloads/).
-You will also need to set up [Payara Tools](https://marketplace.eclipse.org/content/payara-tools) in the Eclipse IDE.
+* Set up Java SE 8, Java SE 11, or Java SE 17, [VS Code IDE](https://code.visualstudio.com/download) and [Payara 5](https://www.payara.fish/downloads/).
+You will also need to set up [Payara Tools](https://marketplace.visualstudio.com/items?itemName=Payara.payara-vscode) and  [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) in the VS Code IDE.
+* Make sure JAVA_HOME is set.
-* Import this code in the Eclipse IDE as a Maven project, the Eclipse IDE will do the rest for you.
-Proceed with clean/building the application.
+* Open the folder that contains the code in the Visual Studio Code IDE.The VS Code IDE will do the rest for you,it will automatically configure it as a Maven project.Proceed with clean/building the application.
-* After the project is built (which will take a while the very first time as Maven downloads dependencies), simply run it via Payara 5.
+* After the project is built (which will take a while the very first time as Maven downloads dependencies), simply run the generated cargotracker.war file under target folder via Payara 5.

 ## Exploring the Application